KhurrumA/Group-Project/Scrum_Meeting_Log.md

 Next Meeting will be held on Monday 05/02/2024 where everyone will be asked to show the progress that has been made.

+### Meeting 1 Outcomes

+- **Manpreet Kaur:**
+  - Has created the scrum log and finished the login, signup page
+- **Zainab Patel:**
+  - Due to some changes, Zainab will complete the "add points feature"
+- **Taran Singh, Mahirul Islam:**
+  **Taran Singh, Mahirul Islam:**

+  - Taran has finished the login page
+  - Mahirul has finished the landing page

   ## Week 2 Details

 - **Week:** 05/02/2024